sogaiu/janternals/janets/janet.md

 #define JANET_NANBOX_PAYLOADBITS 0x00007FFFFFFFFFFFllu
 ```

-The "type" (or "tag") of a 64-bit `Janet` value is stored in the upper (17) bits while the "value" (or "payload") is stored in the rest of the (47) bits.
+---

+The upper 17 bits in a 64-bit `Janet` are used to store information about the kind of value it represents such as a `JanetString`.
+These bits are referred to as "tag bits".

+The remaining lower 47 bits are used for the specifics of the value such as for `true` or `11`.
+These bits are referred to as "payload bits".

-Note that since some of the bits are used for tagging, less than 64 bits are available for expressing values.
+Note that since some of the 64 bits are used for tagging, less than 64 bits are available for expressing values.

-Perhaps surprisingly, this can work because not all 64 bits are needed to represent pointers for typical 64-bit architectures nor for non-NaN doubles.
+Perhaps surprisingly, this can work because not all 64 bits are needed to represent pointers for typical 64-bit architectures nor for ordinary doubles.

 ---